 If you are currently having therapy or if you are in contact with me to consider therapy…, I will process your personal data where it is necessary for the performance of our agreement.

 The GDPR also makes sure that I look after any sensitive personal information that you may disclose to me appropriately.
 This type of information is called:

 Special Category Personal Information..., that is, the lawful basis for me processing any special categories of personal information is that it is for provision of health treatment (in this case counselling) and necessary for a contract with a health professional (in this case, a contract between me and you).

 How I keep, store and use your Information

-I take the security of the data I hold very seriously and as such I take every effort to make sure it is kept behind password protected electronic devices (i.e. my laptop and mobile phone) and/or in a locked filing cabinet.
+I take the security of the data I hold very seriously and as such I take every effort to make sure it is kept behind password protected electronic devices (i.e. my laptop, remote servers and mobile phone) and/or in a locked filing cabinet.

 Storage of information will be: